-Trump says Putin talks will discuss Russia and Ukraine ‘dividing up certain assets’
+Trump says Putin talks will cover Russia and Ukraine 'dividing up certain assets'

 President Trump said negotiators have begun discussing the division of assets between Russia and Ukraine in an effort to bring to an end the war.

-President Donald Trump said late Sunday that negotiators in Washington and Moscow have begun discussing the division of assets between Russia and Ukraine in an effort to bring to an end the three-year-long war between the two countries.
+Meanwhile, Russia's Kommersant newspaper also ran a large picture of President Donald Trump, who said late Sunday that negotiators in Washington and Moscow have begun discussing the division of assets between Russia and Ukraine in an effort to end the fighting.

-The president told reporters aboard Air Force One that he plans to speak with Russian President Vladimir Putin on Tuesday and that the conversation would discuss "dividing up certain assets," including land and power plants.
+Trump told reporters aboard Air Force One that he plans to speak with Russian President Vladimir Putin on Tuesday and that they would discuss “dividing up certain assets,” including land and power plants.

 Rating: 5